The Islamic world is coming together to help desperately impoverished Afghanistan - ExBulletin

 The gruesome warnings called on the U.S. and other countries to ease sanctions, including the release of $ 10 billion in frozen funds following the August 15 takeover of Kabul by the Taliban.

 The speakers also called for a swift opening of the country’s banking system and collectively, with the United Nations and international banking institutions, assistance to Afghanistan.
-Pakistani Prime Minister Imran Khan addressed his comments to the US, urging Washington to lift the preconditions for releasing desperately needed funds and restarting Afghanistan’s banking systems.
+Pakistani Prime Minister Imran Khan addressed his remarks to the US, urging Washington to lift the preconditions for releasing the desperately needed funds and restarting banking systems in Afghanistan.

 Khan seemed to be offering the Taliban a crossing over the boundaries of education for girls, urging the world to understand cultural sensitivities and saying that human rights and women’s rights meant different things in different countries.
 Still other speakers, including OIC President Hussain Ibrahim Taha, stressed the need to protect human rights, especially of women and girls.

-Acting Foreign Minister of the new Taliban rulers Amir Khan Muttaqi was present in the great hall of the Pakistani Parliament, where dozens of foreign ministers from many of the 57 OIC countries had gathered.
+The new Taliban leaders in the post of Foreign Minister Amir Khan Muttaqi were present in the great hall of the Pakistani Parliament, where dozens of foreign ministers from many of the 57 OIC countries had gathered.

 The rally is about the Afghan people, said Pakistani Foreign Minister Shah Mahmood Qureshi, who warned that without immediate assistance, Afghanistan was certain to collapse.
 He said it would have dire consequences, not only on Afghan lives lost to starvation and disease, but would certainly result in a massive exodus of Afghans.
 Chaos would spread, he predicted, and allow terrorism and the drug trade to flourish.

 Martin Griffiths, UN Under-Secretary-General for Humanitarian Affairs and Emergency Aid Coordinator, warned that Afghanistan would not survive on donations alone.
-He called on donor countries to show flexibility by allowing their money to pay the salaries of public sector employees and to support basic services such as health, education, electricity, livelihoods, to allow people to Afghanistan some opportunities to spend this winter and some encouragement to stay. at home with their families ”.
+He urged donor countries to show flexibility by allowing their money to pay the salaries of public sector employees and to support basic services such as health, education, electricity, livelihoods, to allow the people of Afghanistan some opportunities to spend this winter and some encouragement to stay. home with their families.

 Beyond that, Griffiths said, we need a constructive engagement with de facto authorities to clarify what we expect from each other.